IuliiaKonovalova/school_app/README.md

 - ### Languages:

-    + [Python 3.8.5](https://www.python.org/downloads/release/python-385/): the main language used to develop the server side of the website.
+    + [Python 3.8.5](https://www.python.org/downloads/release/python-385/): the primary language used to develop the server-side of the website.
-    + [JS](https://www.javascript.com/): the main language used to develop the client side of the website.
+    + [JS](https://www.javascript.com/): the primary language used to develop interactive components of the website.
     + [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML): the markup language used to create the website.
     + [CSS](https://developer.mozilla.org/en-US/docs/Web/css): the styling language used to style the website.